decentology/Ethereum-FastCamp/README.md

 Smart Modules: Random Pick (Ethereum)
 DappStarter: Randomized Game

+GF004: Create a dating game with a matchmaker to pair up potential couples.
+Use the Tribes template to spawn various types of avatars that the user can customise and then smart-contract parameters will determine compatibility, rather than a battle and a champion.

 ### DAO

 DA001: Build sub-communities within the DAO you’re starting or an active member in.
 With our Tribes module you can develop different groups and distribute different roles and responsibilities within them for a more optimized workflow.
 You can even get creative and add personalized art that represents your creators, developers, admins or any other figure within these working groups!